Tidepool—A Comprehensive Platform for Diabetes Management

 BT1: What’s the difference between the “Daily and Weekly Trends” from “The Basics”?

-HL: Trends is an overlay view, so I can say, “Show me 1, 2 or 4 weeks at a time” to see how data is trending.
-When we started showing this to parents, they asked us to add a feature to see how exercise on certain days might affect BGLs, and so we developed the interface so that we could select specific days (that your child exercised for example) and see how BGLs were affected.
+HL: Trends is an overlay view, so I can say, “Show me one, two, or four weeks at a time” to see how data is trending.
+When we started showing this to parents, they asked us to add a feature to see how exercise on certain days might affect blood glucose levels (BGLs), and so we developed the interface so that we could select specific days (that your child exercised for example) and see how BGLs were affected.

 BT1: What is the Nutshell app that’s a part of Tidepool?